A revisit to scalar dark matter with radiative corrections: Acknowledgements

 \section{Acknowledgements}

 We thank Sun Hao for his help on \texttt{Looptools}.
-We are grateful to Professor Fawzi Boudjema for his suggestions during the preparation of the manuscript.
-SB acknowledges the support of the Indo French LIA THEP (Theoretical high Energy Physics) of the CNRS.
+We are grateful to Fawzi Boudjema for his suggestions during the preparation of the manuscript.
+We also thank Mikael Chala and Andreas Goudelis for providing important feedback to the manuscript.
+SB acknowledges the support of the Indo French LIA THEP (Theoretical high Energy Physics) of the CNRS and a Durham Junior Research Fellowship COFUNDed between Durham University and the European Union under grant agreement number 609412.
 NC acknowledges the funding available from the Department of Atomic Energy, Government of India, for the Regional Centre for Accelerator based Particle Physics (RECAPP), Harish-Chandra Research Institute.